"What is VDI? Understanding Virtual Desktop Infrastructure for Modern IT"

 Network Level Authentication requires users to verify their identity before any remote desktop session begins.
 This front-line validation is done using secure protocols like CredSSP and TLS, ensuring that only authorized users even reach the login prompt.
 By enforcing this early step, NLA drastically reduces the risk of intrusion through stolen or guessed credentials.

-According to Microsoft , the Credential Security Support Provider protocol (CredSSP) is a Security Support Provider that lets an application delegate the user's credentials from the client to the target server for remote authentication.
+As a Security Support Provider, Credential Security Support Provider protocol (CredSSP) lets an application delegate the user's credentials from the client to the target server for remote authentication.

 This type of early verification is aligned with cybersecurity best practices recommended by organizations like Microsoft and NIST, especially in environments where sensitive data or infrastructure is involved.